fadden/6502bench/README.md

   allow the project to be shared without violating copyrights (subject to local laws).

+#### Limitations ####

+Support for 65816 code is largely complete, lacking only a way to specify the data bank register.
+However, the current user interface tries to keep everything in a single list, which works poorly for multi-bank binaries.

-Some planned features are not yet implemented.
-Notable among them are support for multi-bank 65816 files (IIgs OMF, SNES), and alternate character sets (e.g. PETSCII).
-Visit the wiki section for the [current "TO DO" list](https://github.com/fadden/6502bench/wiki/TO-DO-List).
+To learn about other areas for improvement, visit the wiki section for the [current "TO DO" list](https://github.com/fadden/6502bench/wiki/TO-DO-List).

 To learn about the past, check the